George Paterson Yeats (Victorian artist)

 Art exhibition in Great Malvern Priory, October 2016

-The pictures, mostly between A4 and A5 in size, were incredibly detailed giving a unique impression of Malvern in the late nineteenth century.
+The small pictures, mostly between A4 and A5 in size, were incredibly detailed giving a unique impression of Malvern in the late nineteenth century.

 George Paterson Yeats, born Aberdeenshire, Scotland, about 1823, was an author, artist, and teacher of drawing and painting.
 In 1855 he married Mary Ann Hartnell Bird at Old Swinford, Stourbridge, and they went on to have 7 children.